 Many years ago, my three kids and I volunteered to prepare and serve dinner every Tuesday night at our church.
 Each week our team served hundreds of meals in a little over an hour.
 Though there were many people in line, I learned that when I focused on the one person in front of me instead of the long line, people actually were served more quickly.

 Being fully present was my first lesson in give what you’ve got.

 As I reflected on why I served, Eric Liddell‘s quote helped me frame this first lesson.
 “I believe God made me for a purpose, but he also made me fast!
 And when I run I feel his pleasure.”
 I sensed God’s pleasure and delight when I gave what I had.

-As God guided my giving and serving journey, I began to serve in a wide range of differing ministries, not realizing that it was all preparation for co-founding Chronic Joy Ministry.
+As God guided my giving and serving journey, I began to serve in a wide range of differing ministries.
+Little did I know that it was all preparation for co-founding Chronic Joy Ministry.
 The next important lesson was willingness.
-I was asked to share my testimony at church and it included that willingness is all I have to give.
+When I was asked to share my testimony at church I included that willingness is all I have to give.
 But I hadn’t yet realized that willingness is all God asks from us.
-He equips and provides as we “give what we’ve got.”
+He equips and provides as we give what we’ve got.
 Eventually, I understood that willingness is an act of obedience that speaks love to the Father.

 Today, I can no longer give in the ways I’ve given in the past.
 Yet I’ve discovered that there are new ways to give what I’ve got, and they are no less important or valuable.
 They are just different.
 I am now a missionary who goes where I’m sent.
-Some of my doctor’s appointments qualify as “travel to distant and foreign lands.”
-How I interact with others in the waiting room, with the receptionist, nurses and even with my the doctors are opportunities for my faith to shine.
+Some of my doctor’s appointments qualify as travel to distant and foreign lands.
+How I interact with others in the waiting room, with the receptionist, nurses and even with the doctors, are opportunities for my faith to shine.